KostasEreksonas/dotfiles/README.md

 # Software

-Following is a list of software that I have configured for my window manager:
+Following is a list of software that I have configured for dwm:

 * [Dunst](tree/master/dunst/) - notification daemon.
 * [Gsimplecal](tree/master/gsimplecal/) - calendar applet.